1918

 2003

-Restrictions on KWV share trading are lifted and shares are made available to the general public .
+The authorities lifted restrictions on KWV share trading and made shares available to the general public.

 2004